-2.1 We must accept you as a client before you can engage in any transactions with us.
-ITL may refuse to accept you as a client.
+- We must accept you as a client before you can engage in any transactions with us.
+We may refuse to accept you as a client.
 We are under no obligation to accept you as a client.
-You must complete and submit to us an application electronically online.
+You must complete and submit an application to us either electronically online or via the public postal service.
 All mandatory sections must be filled out and any information supplied must be true and correct to the best of your knowledge.

-2.2 When electronically submitting the application to us, you are authorising us to make such searches as we see fit to certify that the information that you have supplied is complete and accurate.
-Such searches will include, but may not be restricted to, information from the electoral register and any credit agencies approached by InterTrader.
+- When submitting the application to us, you are authorising us to make such searches as we see fit to certify that the information that you have supplied is complete and accurate.
+Such searches will include, but may not be restricted to, information from the electoral register and any credit agencies approached by us.

-2.3 We may make periodic checks of your details to verify that the details supplied by you have not changed.
-However, you must immediately inform InterTrader in writing as to any material change in your financial circumstances or any change to the information given on your application (including change of employment, address, contact details and email).
+- We may make periodic checks of your details to verify that those supplied by you have not changed.
+However, you must immediately inform us in writing as to any material change in your financial circumstances or any change to the information given on your application (including but not limited to change of employment, address, contact details and email).
 In our absolute discretion, we may accept such notification over the telephone or by email.
 Any losses that may be incurred by misdirection of contract note and statement details due to incorrect or out-of-date email addresses supplied by you are entirely your responsibility.

-2.5 We reserve the right to close or suspend your account at any time.
-Should we exercise this right all open positions shall be closed immediately at the best available market price in line with our Execution Policy and no new trades will be accepted.
-Any position you may have in markets not quoted (i.e. those that have closed for the day) shall be closed at the first price reasonably available to us on the next business day or, in the case of a market suspended for any reason, closed under the terms contained herein.
+- We reserve the right to close or suspend your account at any time.
+Should we exercise this right, all open positions maybe closed at the best available market price in line with our Execution Policy and no new trades will be accepted.
+Any position you may have in markets not quoted (i.e. those that have closed for the day) shall be closed at the first price reasonably available to us on the next available business day or, in the case of a market suspended for any reason, closed under the terms contained herein.